 Contingent payment arrangements reflect changes in estimates of contingent payment liabilities associated with acquisitions in previous periods, as well as accretion expense of these liabilities.
-There were no changes in estimates during the first three months of 2016 and 2015.
+There were no changes in estimates during the first six months of 2016 or 2015.